Ichi the Killer (manga): Manga

+In August 2024, Seven Seas Entertainment announced that it had licensed the series, releasing it in a five-volume omnibus edition starting on July 29, 2025, which will be followed by the release of a "Volume 0".

 Live action films

 A live action film adaptation, directed by Takashi Miike, premiered in Japan on December 22, 2001.
 A direct-to-video live action prequel film, titled 1-Ichi, directed by Masato Tanno, was released on January 24, 2003.

 Original video animation

 A prequel original video animation (OVA) by AIC, titled Ichi the Killer: Episode 0 (殺し屋1 The Animation Episode 0, Koroshiya Ichi Za Animēshon Episōdo Zero), was released on VHS and DVD on September 27, 2002.

 In North America, the OVA was licensed by Central Park Media and released on DVD on September 21, 2004.
 It was licensed in Australia and New Zealand by Siren Visual and released on February 21, 2005.

 Reception

-Tomo Machiyama from Pulp included the series on the "Most Hellish (Untranslated) Manga....ever!!!" list.
-Machiyama, noting the gruesome and violent content of the series commented: "No wonder this comic was banned in some prefectures, but actually this story, by the creator of PULPs very own Voyeurs, Inc., is a really profound existentialist story.
-In peaceful consumerist society, how do we make sure we are alive?".